 - Easier to digest

-- There are lots of great substitute methods
+- So many great substitute methods exist

 - Make cultured butter.
 The liquid byproduct is cultured buttermilk.

-- Add 1 3/4 tsp cream of tartar to 1 cup of milk.
+- Add 1 ¾ tsp cream of tartar to 1 cup of milk.
 Allow to sit at room temperature until the milk thickens.

-- Mix 1/2 cup plain homemade Greek yogurt with 1/2 cup whole milk.
+- Mix ½ cup plain Homemade Greek Yogurt with ½ cup whole milk.

-- Combine 1/2 cup sour cream with 1/2 cup whole milk.
+- Combine ½ cup sour cream with ½ cup whole milk.

-- Substitute homemade kefir for buttermilk in a one-to-one ratio (thinning with whole milk as necessary).
+- Substitute Homemade Kefir for buttermilk in a one-to-one ratio (thinning with whole milk as necessary).

-Your most frugal option will depend on what you normally keep in your pantry!
+How to make buttermilk affordable will depend on what you normally keep in your pantry!

 - It should be easier to digest for anyone who is lactose intolerant – much of the milk sugar has been broken down into lactic acid.